Old Warner Brothers Studios: Sunset Bronson Studios

 In 2001, Tribune Entertainment Company, then the owner of the site, announced plans to overhaul the Sunset Boulevard studio facility, transforming it into the nation's first fully digital studio lot at a cost between $10 million and $20 million.
 In January 2008, Tribune Entertainment sold the studios to Hudson Capital, LLC, (now Hudson Pacific Properties) for $125 million.
 At the time of 2008 transition, productions at the studio facility included television series Judge Judy (1996–2021), Judge Joe Brown (1998–2013), Judge Alex (2010–2014), Divorce Court (1999–2018), Hannah Montana (2008–2011), Phenomenon (2007–2008), and others.
 Tribune Studios was then renamed Sunset Bronson Studios and became co-owned with nearby Sunset Gower Studios, the former Columbia Pictures studio lot.
+Let's Make a Deal was taped at the studio from 2010–2015.

 Hudson Pacific Properties announced in 2014 plans to build a 14-story office tower next door to the landmark executive office building.
 This cast-in-place, cantilevered structure was designed by Gensler and built by McCarthy Building Companies, Inc. This anchors the expansion of Sunset Bronson Studios that also includes a 1,600-space parking structure and a five-story, 90,000-square-foot production building.
-An iconic 160-foot tower was dismantled in December 2014 to make way for construction of an office building by Hudson Pacific Properties.
+An iconic 160-foot former radio tower was dismantled in December 2014 to make way for construction of an office building by Hudson Pacific Properties.
 After structural retrofitting and renovation, it was restored and relocated to its original location.
-The tower was erected in 1925 as one of two radio towers that served Warner Bros.' affiliate radio station, KFWB.
-While one of the towers was dismantled in 1950, this tower was moved.
+The tower was erected in 1925 as one of two that served Warner Bros.' affiliate radio station, KFWB.
+While one of the towers was dismantled in 1950, this one was moved.
 In 1955, KTLA moved into the site and added its call sign and logo to the tower.
-With the tower's visibility from the Hollywood Freeway, it was a notable landmark for over 60 years.
+Visible from the Hollywood Freeway, it was a notable landmark for over 60 years.

 The new office tower holds production offices for Netflix.
 Netflix also now occupies most of the studio lot's sound stages for content production.